CodeMissy/alx-system_engineering-devops/0x00-shell_basics/README.md

 ln -s /bin/ls __ls__ creates the symbolic link in the current directory.

 cp -u *.html .. copies all html file that did not exist in parent directory to new directory.

+mv src/*[A-Z]* dest moves all files beginning with uppercase letter to the directory.